Part 1: Background and Context

 But North America was the main destination for emigrating Custom House men.
 At least eight made new lives for themselves in the United States:

-- Richard Downes, 11 Emerald Street, Seville Place
+- Richard Downes, 11 Emerald Street, Seville Place.
+Look out for his story very shortly.

-One other man captured on 25 May 1921 is known to have died while living overseas, in Spain – Cecil Malley (a brother of Ernie O’Malley).
+One other man captured on 25 May 1921 is known to have died while living overseas and was buried in his new home, Spain – Cecil Malley (possibly the least well-known active brother of Ernie O’Malley).

 This mini-series will begin with the men who moved to our neighbouring island.